nahuelcandia/mobile-app-maker/development.md

 ### About the CMS's storage

-Users data, session data and screens data is stored locally in the filesystem.
+Users data, session data and editables are stored locally in the filesystem.

-### Templates
+## Templates

 Templates are the base for an app.
-An hybrid app should respect the mobile OSs standards and these is difficult starting from pure HTML and having to relay on multiple tools and iterations in order for the app to have a design consistent with its look & feel.
+An hybrid app should respect the mobile OSs standards and this task is difficult to achieve from pure HTML and having to rely on multiple tools and iterations in order for the app to have a design consistent with the mobile's OS look & feel.

 Shovel apps CMS templates offer a precise UI structure for designing a professional app that is designed with the practics you may already use in web developmentw.

-####About paths in templates

-* Use relative paths in the templates in order to keep consistent with the final structure that the app will have inside phonegap

-#### How to make a template
+### How to make a template

 Templates are written in the [Jade](http://jade-lang.com/) language.
 *Jade allows you to write HTML code that is not bogus in terms of orphan tags.*